2018 UMBC vs. Virginia men's basketball game: Game summary

 Kyle Guy (pictured) scored 15 points for Virginia, tied for most on his team.

 The game started defensively with the first half having four separate ties.
 UMBC did not lead until just before the midpoint of the half, before a Virginia steal tied the game up for the second time.
 Virginia went on a 7–1 run over a four-minute period to hold a six-point lead late in the first half before UMBC managed to tie the game at 16–16 before the final TV timeout of the half.
 UMBC took the lead twice before halftime, but Virginia was able to tie the game up at both points.

 Coming out of halftime, the Retrievers went on an early 7–2 run before Virginia used their first of three remaining timeouts of the game.
 Despite the timeout, a 6–2 run before the first TV timeout of the half gave the Retrievers an 11-point lead.
 Another UMBC run of 10–4 would force the Cavaliers to use a second timeout.
 An 11–7 run by Virginia allowed them to get within 12 points before UMBC was forced to use their timeout.
 Both teams would stall as only eight combined points were scored by both teams before the Retrievers' second timeout.
 A 5–0 run by UMBC within a minute forced Virginia to use their final timeout.
 Despite the break, fouls by Virginia contributed to UMBC making four free throws and scoring a layup on a missed free throw, which allowed the lead to be extended to 19 points.
 The final two minutes would see the Retrievers extend their lead by another point to finish the game 74–54.
+Jim Nantz, who was calling the game for CBS, said to the viewers after the final buzzer sounded, “Shock and awe in college basketball.
+UMBC makes history in Charlotte!”

 The Cavaliers, who led the NCAA during the season in scoring defense at 53.4 points per game, were outscored by the Retrievers 53–33 in the final twenty minutes.
 The 20-point loss was the largest deficit the Cavaliers suffered their entire season.
 It was also the only time they allowed as many as 70 points that season.
 UMBC's Jairus Lyles, who scored 28 points while battling through cramps late in the second half, was named the game's most valuable player.